 ATX Power Supply Pinout Diagram and Connector (20, 24 Pin)

 You will be hearing about the ATX power supply when it comes to the power supply system of the computer, PC, or desktop.
 The Power supply unit(PSU) of the computer generates power in different voltage and current and it supplies to the different hardware through different wires, connectors, and cables.
 Generally, the Switched Mode Power Supply or SMPS system is used to provide electrical power to the different components or hardware of the computer.
+It connects the motherboard, peripherals, and other components via a 20-pin or 24-pin main power connector.
 The ATX Power supply system is used to generate the main three types of voltage such as +3.3V, +5V, and +12V.
 It also generates the -5V DC, +5V Standby voltage, and -12V supply.

 ATX Power Supply Pinout Diagram